Product Deployment

 # 1. Pull the image

-docker pull meshoptixiq/discovery-agent:latest
+docker pull meshoptixiq/meshoptixiq:latest

 # 2. Run a one-off discovery